uPVC Sliding Sash Windows Installation Guide - Quickslide Windows & Doors

 Introduction

 This guide will show you step-by-step how to install uPVC Sliding Sash Windows.
-If you have not yet bought your windows you may also first want to review our window and door buying guides.
-Additionally, you can find out more about what building regulations effect window and door installations here.
+If you have not yet bought your windows, you may also first want to review our window and door buying guides.
+Additionally, you can find out more about what building regulations affect window and door installations.

-The installation of any window is a complex job that most people without some experience of building and joinery may have difficulty in doing and so shouldn’t be taken lightly.
-Many window suppliers including Quickslide offer an installation service should you not feeling confident in doing so.
+The installation of any window is a complex job that most people without some experience in building and joinery may have difficulty doing, so shouldn’t be taken lightly.
+If you’re looking to have Quickslide’s vertical sliders installed, we recommend using our Find an Installer tool.

 Tools & Equipment